-Article 25 UAVG permits the processing of data revealing racial or ethnic origin if it is inevitable for the purpose of identification of the data subject or the aim of the processing is to ensure equal treatment of ethnic or cultural minorities.
+Article 25 UAVG permits the processing of data revealing racial or ethnic origin if it is unavoidable for the purpose of identification of the data subject or the aim of the processing is to ensure equal treatment of ethnic or cultural minorities.

 In accordance with Article 26 UAVG, it is allowed to process such data for the performance of public duties.

 Religious or philosophical beliefs

-Data revealing religious or philosophical beliefs can be processed for the purpose of providing spiritual care, unless the data subject has written an objection to it (Article 27 UAVG).
+Data revealing religious or philosophical beliefs can be processed for the purpose of providing spiritual solitude, unless the data subject has a written objection (Article 27 UAVG).
 Such data may not be transmitted to third parties without consent.

 Article 28 UAVG states that genetic data may be processed if it has been collected directly from the data subject.
-It is also allowed to process genetic data when a substantial medical interest prevails or the processing is necessary for scientific research or statistical purposes (see Section 23 Archiving, scientific and historical research) if the data subject has given their explicit consent and safeguards are provided that ensure that their privacy is not disproportionately damaged.
-The consent is not required if requesting consent proves impossible or requires a disproportionate effort.
+It is also allowed to process genetic data when a substantial medical interest exists or the processing is necessary for scientific research or statistical purposes (see Section 23 Archiving, scientific and historical research) if the data subject has given their explicit consent and safeguards are provided to ensure that the encroachment on their privacy is not disproportionate.
+Consent is not required if obtaining consent proves impossible or requires disproportionate effort.

-In accordance with Article 29 UAVG, biometric data may be processed if such processing is necessary for purposes of authentication of identity or for security reasons.
+In accordance with Article 29 UAVG, biometric data may be processed if such processing is necessary for the purpose of identification of identity or for security reasons.

-Article 30 UAVG specifies who and under which circumstances is allowed to process personal data concerning health.
+Article 30 UAVG specifies who is allowed to process personal health data and under what circumstances.
 Accordingly, such processing may be carried out: